roshanibankar/STEM-HR/README.md

 # STEMHR Official Website

 ## Overview
-This is a private Django-based HR management application developed exclusively for [Company Name].
+This is a private Django-based HR management application developed exclusively for STEM HR Services.
 This project is not intended for public use or distribution.

 ## Important Notice
 ⚠️ **This repository contains proprietary code and is confidential.
 Unauthorized use, copying or sharing is strictly prohibited.**